 If you encounter problems, make sure you understand what you’re looking for.
 Any discovery related problems, such as dynamic discovery protocols, authentication or just properly identifying devices can be debugged with -d and -D:

 - -v Prints heaps of information such as mac address tables, ARP-tables, interface tables or read configurations.

-- -d Will also print out error messages and create *.db files to store its state after the discovery.
-This options also logs CLI access to input.log and output.log.
+- -db Will also print out error messages and create *.db (-dv) files to store its state after the discovery.
+Using -dc also logs CLI access to input.log and output.log.
 Open 2 more terminals and tail -f to them in order to debug CLI problems.

 - -D on the other hand should only be used on it’s own.
 It will not discover your network, but rather use the previously generated *.db files to restore its state.
 Functions to be debugged can be uncommented at the beginning of the script (This option is intended for developers only).

 Now use System-Files or edit the crontab file directly to schedule discovery tasks.
 You’re ready to start managing your network with NeDi with the GUI.